Chennai Super Kings–Mumbai Indians rivalry

-The Chennai Super Kings–Mumbai Indians rivalry, is a cricket rivalry between two franchises, Chennai Super Kings and Mumbai Indians in the Indian Premier League (IPL) and the defunct Champions League Twenty20 (CLT20).
-The two teams have played each other 39 times in IPL and 2 times in CLT20 which is the most number of times any two IPL teams have faced off each other, with the Mumbai Indians having more victories (22).
+The Chennai Super Kings–Mumbai Indians rivalry, is a cricket rivalry between two franchises, Chennai Super Kings (CSK) and Mumbai Indians (MI) in the Indian Premier League (IPL) and the defunct Champions League Twenty20 (CLT20).
+The two teams have played each other 41 times in IPL and 2 times in CLT20 which is the most number of times any two IPL teams have faced off each other, with the MI having more victories with 22, while CSK have won 21 matches.

-They are the two most successful teams in IPL winning a combined 10 titles out of the 17, with 5 titles each.
-2016 was the first season when neither side featured in the play-off stage.
-The two sides are known to have a large fan following across the country.

 Mumbai and Chennai are two of the biggest metropolitan cities in India, being the largest ones in western and eastern coast respectively.
 They are also the capital cities of the two largest states in India by GDP, Maharashtra and Tamil Nadu.
+They are the two most successful teams in IPL winning a combined 10 titles out of the 18, with 5 titles each.
+The two sides are known to have a large fan following across the country.

 The highest run scorers from these fixtures are Rohit Sharma (MI) with 913 runs in 30 innings with 1 century, and Suresh Raina (CSK) with 736 runs in 32 outings.